-- 3.3.2 The committee recommends that the management commentary, in addition to the provisions laid down by legislation, includes the following information about the members of the board of directors: - the position of the relevant person, - the age and gender of the relevant person, - whether the member is considered independent,

-- the date of appointment to the board of directors of the member. - · expiry of the current election period, - other executive functions, e.g. memberships in executive boards, boards of directors, and supervisory boards, including board committees in foreign enterprises and - · demanding organisational tasks, and - the number of shares, options, warrants and similar in the company, and other group companies of the company, owned by the member, as well as changes in the portfolio of the member of the securities mentioned which have occurred during the financial year.
+- 3.3.2 The committee recommends that the management commentary, in addition to the provisions laid down by legislation, includes the following information about the members of the board of directors: - the position of the relevant person, - the age and gender of the relevant person, - · whether the member is considered independent, - the date of appointment to the board of directors of the member, - · expiry of the current election period, - other executive functions, e.g. memberships in executive boards, boards of directors, and supervisory boards, including board committees in foreign enterprises and - · demanding organisational tasks, and - the number of shares, options, warrants and similar in the company, and other group companies of the company, owned by the member, as well as changes in the portfolio of the member of the securities mentioned which have occurred during the financial year.

-The Annual Report comprises information on the Board of Directors' members' existing and any previous position, other executive functions, incl. directorships, education and seniority.
-Any trading of the Company's shares by Board members must be reported to and published by Nasdaq Copenhagen pursuant to the provisions of the Danish Securities Trading Act (værdipapirhandelsloven).
+The Annual Report comprises information on the Board of Directors' members' existing and any previous positions, other executive functions, incl. directorships, education and seniority.
+Any trading of the Company's shares by Board members must be reported to and is published by the Danish Financial Securities Authority pursuant to the provisions of the EU Market Abuse Regulation.
 For this reason, the Board of Directors has not found it necessary or useful to publish the trading of the individual Board members in the Annual Report by stating the Board members' total shareholdings and any changes to such holdings during the financial year, as otherwise recommended.